 Most studies divide breast cancers into four molecular subtypes: luminal A, luminal B, triple negative/basal-like and HER2 type.
-Although mainly used in research setting, these subtypes may be useful in tailoring treatment in the future.
+Although mainly used in research setting, these subtypes may be useful in precision medicine and developing new therapies in the future.

 Learn more about molecular subtypes of breast cancer.

-Learn more about gene expression profiling.
+Learn more about tumor profiling.

-Although still under study, your genes and personal characteristics (such as lifestyle factors) may also help guide your breast cancer treatment.
+Although still under study, your genes and personal characteristics (such as lifestyle factors) may help guide your breast cancer treatment.

 For example, for a woman whose treatment plan includes hormone therapy, whether or not she is postmenopausal guides her drug choices.
-A woman who is postmenopausal can take tamoxifen or an aromatase inhibitor, while a woman who is premenopausal can only take tamoxifen.
+After menopause, women can take tamoxifen or an aromatase inhibitor.
+Before menopause, women can only take tamoxifen.

 Personal preferences also play a role in some treatment decisions.

-As we increase our understanding of how a person’s genes affect breast cancer, we can use that knowledge to tailor treatments.
+As we increase our understanding of how a person’s genes affect breast cancer, we can use that knowledge to personalize treatments.
 Being able to identify genes that might predict a person’s response to a specific therapy would help inform and personalize treatment decisions.